-With this in mind, we hope you’ll follow along to learn how to transfer photos onto an ordinary ceramic tile to create these cherished keepsakes.
+With this in mind, we hope you’ll follow along and learn how to transfer photos onto an ordinary ceramic tile to create a cherished personalized Christmas ornament keepsake.

-To create these unique handmade Christmas ornaments you’ll need:
+To create these unique handmade personalized Christmas ornaments you’ll need:

 - arabesque tile